PureRank: A parameter-free recursive importance measure for network nodes: Introduction: background and contributions

-Throughout the paper, we follow the convention of denoting row vectors by bold lowercase Greek letters and column vectors by bold lowercase English letters.
-We also write the $i$th entry of a vector as $[\,\cdot\,]_i$, and the $(i,j)$th entry of a matrix as $[\,\cdot\,]_{i,j}$.
-For example, $[\vc{W}]_{i,j} = w_{i,j}$.
+Throughout the paper, we follow the convention that bold lowercase Greek letters denote row vectors and bold lowercase English letters denote column vectors.
+We write the $i$th entry of a vector $\vc{v}$ as $[\vc{v}]_i$, and we use the same notation for row vectors.
+We also write the $(i,j)$th entry of a matrix $\vc{A}$ as $[\vc{A}]_{i,j}$.
+For example, $[\vc{W}]_{i,j}$ denotes the $(i,j)$th entry of the weight matrix $\vc{W}$, that is, $[\vc{W}]_{i,j}=w_{i,j}$.
+Furthermore, for any square matrix $\vc{A}$, $\rho(\vc{A})$ denotes its spectral radius.
+Finally, for any finite set $S$, $\vc{e}_S$ denotes the $|S|\times 1$ vector of ones, with the subscript omitted when the underlying set is clear from the context, and $|S|$ denotes the cardinality of $S$.